Sumedha2/Competitive-Coding/README.md

 # Competitive-Coding
-This is a repository with solutions to problems listed on codechef and DSA practice
+This is a repository with solutions to problems listed on CodeChef and DSA practice